CloudChi/FX-Framework/Script Functions and Naming.md

     - sub
       - Called as subscripts
       - Never called as top level
-      - Pass back results or errrors in JSON format
+      - Passes back results or errrors in JSON format
-      - Do not display errors
+      - Does not display errors
       - Can be found in various Module subfolders (unlike other prefixes)
         - Private
         - Protected